Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ![Screen capture](../Images/azfunc5deploy.png?raw=true)

-To get the function Url, use the Functions explorer in VSCode, or the Azure portal.
+Once the deployment is done, to get the function Url, use the Functions explorer in VSCode, or the Azure portal.

 ![Screen capture](../Images/azfunc5geturl.png?raw=true)